jhucsf/fall2019/hw/hw2.md

 Please make sure you read the [Submitting](#submitting) section carefully, since it specifies how you should prepare your answer to each problem, and how you should package your answers to be submitted to Gradescope.

+## Expectation of original work

+You could no doubt find answers to all of these problems on the web.
+Please resist the temptation to do this, and understand that turning in work that is not your original work is a violation of academic integrity.
+All of these problems have straightforward solutions that you should be able to work out with a bit of thought and effort.

 # Problem 1: Counting boolean functions (10%)

 An *n*-input boolean function takes *n* input bits and produces one output bit for each combination of input bits.
 A boolean function can be specified precisely by writing a truth table, which specifies the output bit produced for each combination of input bits.